 CL Climate: Past, Present & Future

-The 2018 Division Outstanding Early Career Scientists Awards is awarded to Christo Buizert for his innovative contributions on the bi-polar phasing of climate change from polar ice-core data using an exceptional combination of experimental and theoretical approaches.
+The 2018 Division Outstanding Early Career Scientist Award is awarded to Christo Buizert for his innovative contributions on the bi-polar phasing of climate change from polar ice-core data using an exceptional combination of experimental and theoretical approaches.

 After a higher education based at Delft University, Christo Buizert joined the Center for Ice and Climate (Copenhagen) for his PhD thesis under the supervision of Thomas Blunier.
 As polar ice-core scientist, Buizert took part in the North Greenland Eemian Ice Drilling (NEEM) project and also joined several campaigns on Taylor Glacier (Antarctica).
 In the frame of NEEM he led the firn model inter-comparison comprising participants from 11 institutions around the world, an accomplishment that clearly shows his scientific maturity and well-developed management and social skills.
 His work on Taylor Dome ice with colleagues lead to the first dating of ice using krypton-81.